Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `Daemon-Console\appsettings.json` file.
-1. Find the key `Tenant` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.
+1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `daemon-console-v2` app copied from the Azure portal.
-1. Find the key `CertificateName` and replace the existing value with Certificate.
-1. Find the key `TodoListScope` and replace the existing value with ScopeDefault.
-1. Find the key `TodoListBaseAddress` and replace the existing value with the base address of `TodoList-webapi-daemon-v2` (by default `https://localhost:44372`).
+1. Find the key `[Enter here a client secret for your application]` and replace the existing value with the generated secret that you saved during the creation of `daemon-console-v2` copied from the Azure portal.
 1. Find the key `Scopes` and replace the existing value with ScopeDefault.
 1. **[OPTIONAL]** Find the app key `ClientCredentials` and add the keys as displayed below if you want to directly reference a certificate in a file path: